Skip to content

 text

-@ikary/loader : file and string I/O, YAML/JSON parsing, meta-property stripping
+@ikary/cell-loader : file and string I/O, YAML/JSON parsing, meta-property stripping

-@ikary/contract : Zod schemas, TypeScript types, structural and semantic validation
+@ikary/cell-contract : Zod schemas, TypeScript types, structural and semantic validation

 Install